 All waste incineration/combustion plants are equipped with energy recovery, and are mostly combined heat and power production units.
-Therefore, no emissions from waste incineration are reported under the Waste sector but the activity is allocated under NFR 1A1a or NFR 1A2qviii.
+Therefore, no emissions from waste incineration are reported under the Waste sector but the activity is completely allocated under NFR 1A1a or NFR 1A2gviii.

-One waste incineration plant with no energy recovery was in operation between the years 1969-1983 and these emissions are reported as IE under NFR 5C for the years 1980-1983.
-These emissions are based on data reported by the plants to the supervising authorities.
+Note, that one waste incineration plant with no energy recovery has actually been in operation between the years 1969-1983 and these emissions are reported as IE under NFR 5C for the years 1980-1983.
+These emissions are based on data that the plant reported to the supervising authorities' data system VAHTI (currently named YLVA).